dennislee928/architec-julia/lab/core-experiment/TRACKA-DOSSIER.md

 `bench/invalidations.jl DataFrames` against `usr/bin/julia` → compare tree count
 and children vs the 2026-07-17 baseline; then `make test-compiler`.

+**Cloud validation path**: `.github/workflows/core-validation.yml` (repo: `dennislee928/architec-julia`) builds any julia fork/branch on GitHub Actions (~1.5–2.5 h) and uploads an invalidation report artifact — use it for long validation runs; local Apple Silicon `make -j8` for short iterations.
+Note: julia's default branch is `master`, not `main` (first run failed on this;
+the workflow now fails fast with a clear message on a bad ref).

 ## 5. Upstream etiquette

 Before any PR: search JuliaLang/julia issues/PRs for existing work on